In 2013, the Chinese government established a Beijing-led global infrastructure development strategy, known as the Belt and Road Initiative (BRI).

 The BRI is known for its ‘ease of doing business’ – and doesn’t hold recipients of financing to binding conditions on environmental and social standards.
 BRI deals are often shrouded in secrecy, while decision making processes are often off-limits to the public, including local communities most likely to be impacted by the projects.
 Just Finance International works with both local and international actors to make sure these investments and projects are held to better transparency and accountability standards.

-Recent reports about Belt and road initiative
+Recent reports about Belt and Road Initiative

 Chinese companies in Serbia